 Pursuant to the corporate governance listing standards of the New York Stock Exchange ("NYSE"), a director employed by us cannot be deemed to be an "independent director," and consequently Mr. Tyagarajan is not an independent director.
 The board has determined that none of the other director nominees has a material relationship with us for purposes of the NYSE corporate governance listing standards and accordingly each is independent under such NYSE standards.
-In making its independence determinations, the board considered the relationship between our Company and Bain Capital, as affiliates of Bain Capital own approximately 17% of our outstanding common shares, the fact that Messrs.
-Humphrey and Nunnelly serve on our board as designees of Bain Capital pursuant to the terms of our shareholder agreement with affiliates of Bain Capital, and the fact that Mr. Humphrey is a managing director of Bain Capital.

-DIRECTOR NOMINATION PROCESS
+DIRECTOR NOMINATION PROCESS AND DIRECTOR CHARACTERISTICS

 In considering whether to recommend any particular candidate for inclusion in the board of directors' slate of recommended director nominees, the nominating and governance committee applies the criteria set forth in our Corporate Governance Guidelines.
 These criteria include the candidate's integrity, knowledge of our business and industry, experience, diligence, absence of any conflicts of interest and the ability to act in the interests of all shareholders.
 The committee does not assign specific weights to particular criteria and no particular criterion is a prerequisite for each prospective nominee.
 We believe that the backgrounds and qualifications of our directors, considered as a group, should provide a composite mix of experience, knowledge and abilities that will allow the board of directors to fulfill its responsibilities.
-We do not have a formal or informal diversity policy for board membership, but the nominating and governance committee is committed to considering diversity in accordance with its charter.